RandyGaul/randygaul.github.io/_posts/2022-09-18-Game-Math-101-Writing-your-Own-2D-Math-in-CPP.markdown

 v2 operator/=(v2& a, float b) { a = v2(a.x / b, a.y / b); return a; }
 {% endhighlight %}

 Our code is getting a bit big, so for now let's bundle things up into a header called `math_101.h`.
-We can place all of our math struct types like `v2`, `aabb`, and any other that come along later, along with associated math or drawing functions into this header.
+We can place all of our math struct types like `v2`, `aabb`, and any other that come along later.
 Here is our current version of `math_101.h`.

 {% highlight cpp %}
-#ifndef MATH_101_H
-#define MATH_101_H

-#include "tigr.h"

 struct v2
 {
 	v2() { }